 - Ultimate Frisbee

 BIST is a sole provider of the Duke of Edinburgh's International Award in Georgia.
-Student in Years 9 to 13 participate in the award scheme.
-For more detailes, click on the link.
+Students in Years 9 to 13 participate in the award scheme.
+For more details, click on the link.

 International Computer Driving Licence